 Blockchain is a decentralized system based on a distributed registry: a sort of a book where all network operations are recorded.
 It’s decentralized because transactions or blocks creation records are stored on all computers that support the system at the same time.

 As soon as the user sends his cryptocurrency or accepts it — a new block is formed, which is recorded in the registry.
 So the chain is built.

-It looks even clearer on the scheme:
+It looks even brighter on the scheme:

 How blockchain works

-What are the advantages of the blockchain and why is this technology gaining popularity?
+What are the advantages of the blockchain, and why is this technology gaining popularity?
 The fact is that innovation has very attractive features:

 Cryptocurrency has gained popularity after some Satoshi Nakamoto (or was it a so-called organization?) published technical documentation of Bitcoin in a small community of programmers and cryptographers.
 It’s noteworthy that his project, as it turned out later, was largely based on the ideas of Nick Szabo.
 He presented his work to the public long before Satoshi.
 It was about the development of digital money based on cryptography.

 The ability to make transactions anonymously quickly attracted fraudsters from around the world.
-It’s reliably known that the first rays of popularity came to Bitcoin due to the fact that its qualities were highly appreciated by representatives of the Silk Road marketplace, where has been traded weapons and prohibited substances.
+It’s reliably known that the first rays of popularity came to Bitcoin due to the fact that its qualities were highly appreciated by representatives of the Silk Road marketplace, there has been traded weapons and prohibited substances.

 After law enforcement agencies managed to close the site and arrest its organizer (the arrest was made on October 2, 2013), Bitcoin managed to get out of the “shadow” and stopped to be associated only with black-market trading among potential users.

 Further, the history of the first cryptocurrency has a mass of ups and downs.
 New digital money technical components appeared on the market.
 However, the main thing was the gradual spread of cryptocurrency, as fiat’s main competitor.